AudiusProject/audius-protocol/monitoring/README.md

 Based on the combination of labels, each Alert will be routed to different Grafana Contact Point(s).

-All other Template Variables will be replaced with `.*`.
-If not ideal, a separate panel must be created with the hardcoded filters.
+Since all other Template Variables will be replaced with `.*`.
+If not ideal, a separate panel must be created with the intended filters being hardcoded.

 The largest color dot in the center creates an alert that will fire when the value is **greater than or equal to** the threshold.